Health Lifestyle

 Having blood relatives with an anxiety disorder

 There also appears to be a genetic component to anxiety.
-It’s probably not that some people have specific “anxiety genes,” but rather that some people are genetically or socially predisposed (through their environment and, ultimately, their personality) to caution and risk-aversion.
+It’s probably not that some people have specific “anxiety genes,” but rather that some people are genetically or socially predisposed to caution and risk-aversion.
 When triggered by life experiences, those tendencies can slip into chronic anxiety.
+Of course, families tend to adopt similar diet and lifestyle habits, too.
+(More on that below!)

 Drugs (including alcohol)